Helping Employees Cope Depression At Work: Workplace Wellness

 1. Foster Atmosphere of Open Communication

 When you talk to an employee regarding their mental health, it’s essential to build an atmosphere where they feel comfortable speaking with you.
-You must begin the conversation showing your concern about their wellbeing rather than concentrating on the errors they have made during the job.
+You must begin the conversation by showing your concern about their well-being rather than concentrating on the errors they have made during the job.
 Concentrate on the individual instead of the problems.
 Try asking open questions that help them to express and join the conversation.

 2. Ask for Help